 The horseradish, although not dominant, adds a little extra zip to creamy ricotta, just the right contrast to the crunchy chips.
 And the chives add a pop of color, along with a little garlic flavor.
 Instead of the old baked brie and jam play, I say go for these 4 ingredient, colorful beauties.

-2-3 teaspoons prepared horseradish (more if you like it a lot of horseradish)
+- 2-3 teaspoons prepared horseradish (more if you like it a lot of zip)

-1 bag of Jackson’s Honest Sea Salt & Black Pepper Potato Chips
+- 1 bag of Sea Salt & Black Pepper Potato Chips

 - Mix ricotta and horseradish together.
 Place one thinly sliced piece of salmon, about 2 inches, (slightly rolled if possible) onto chip.